 Northern Beaches Council

-- Are making it easier for our community to use sustainable transport by working with the NSW Government to bring the B-Line bus service to the beaches.
-We support car share programs and provide electric vehicle charging points.
-We are improving our bike and pedestrian networks all the time.
+- Made it easier for our community to use sustainable transport options.
+Council worked with the NSW Government to bring the B-Line bus service to the beaches.
+We have recently adopted a Northern Beaches Transport Strategy: Move 2038.
+We also support car share facilities, provision of electric vehicle charging points and bike networks.

 What council hopes to achieve in the future in energy efficiency, renewable energy, sustainable transport or broader sustainability